exonum/exonum-doc/src/get-started/java-binding.md

 #### Messages

-Transactions are transmitted by the service clients to the framework as an Exonum message. <!-- TODO: Link a section on messages in the main Exonum docs when/if it is updated? -->
+Transactions are transmitted by external service clients to the framework as an Exonum message. <!-- TODO: Link a section on messages in the main Exonum docs when/if it is updated? -->
 The transaction message contains a header with identifying information, such as a message type, an id of the service this transaction belongs to,